-There’s no question that we all enjoy a good deal.
-More often than not, Amazon is the best place to find a great deal along with fast shipping.
-It’s no secret that Amazon is the go-to place for online shopping, but knowing when prices drop on products you want is an entirely different matter.
+There’s no question that we all enjoy a good deal, and it’s no secret that Amazon is the go-to place for online shopping for most people.
+But knowing when prices drop on products you want is an entirely different matter.
 The good news is there are plenty of ways to track price drops and be in the know to find the best price.

 If you’re a frequent Amazon shopper, CamelCamelCamel.com is a must-know site.
 While it isn’t much to look at, it’s a fantastic resource.
 The primary function of the site is to track price history for nearly any product.

 You’re covered with email notifications that arrive almost immediately.
-Add in a browser extension for both FireFox and Chrome, and this may be your new favorite resource for Amazon shopping in the future.
+Add in a browser extension for Chrome and Microsoft Edge and this may be your new favorite resource for Amazon shopping in the future.

 No matter which method or website you choose, tracking Amazon pricing has never been easier.
 The small amount of time it takes to copy and paste a URL or download an app is likely to save you hundreds of dollars a year.
 If you are not a fan of Amazon, do check out these Amazon alternatives where you can find great deals, too.